PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 # DESCRIPTION

-Devices such as audio sinks and sources, cameras and Bluetooth endpoints have properties that can be set in configuration files or at runtime.
+Audio sinks and sources, cameras, Bluetooth endpoints, and other objects have properties that can be set in configuration files or at runtime.

-Technically, nodes and devices have both "properties" and "parameters".
-The "properties" appear in \ref page_man_pw-dump_1 "pw-dump(1)" as `"props"`, and generally control other aspects than hardware features.
-The "parameters" are lower-level device settings, and technically are the configuration of the underlying SPA device/node implementation.
+Some of the properties are "common object properties" (e.g. such as `node.description`) and can be set on all types of devices and nodes.
+Other properties control settings of a specific type of a device (ALSA, Bluetooth, ...).

-All device settings are usually configured in the session manager configuration.
+All the properties are usually configured in the session manager configuration.
 For how to configure them, see the session manager documentation.

 In minimal PipeWire setups without a session manager, they can be configured via
 \ref pipewire_conf__context_objects "context.objects in pipewire.conf(5)".

-# RUNTIME PARAMETERS  @IDX@ device-param
+# RUNTIME SETTINGS  @IDX@ device-param

-Most ALSA and virtual device parameters can be configured also at runtime.
+The settings of most ALSA and virtual device parameters can be configured also at runtime.

 The settings are available in device `Props` in the `params` field.
 They can be seen e.g. using `pw-dump <id>` for an ALSA device: